gura-conf/gura-python-parser/README.md

 ## Contributing

-All kind of contribution is welcome!
-There are some TODOs to complete:
+All kind of contribution is welcome! **This is the first parser I've ever done.** So there are probably a lot of things that could be done in a better way.

+There are some TODOs in mind to complete:

 - [ ] Add line and position in semantics errors (like InvalidIndentationError) messages.
 - [ ] Replace `getattr` in `match()` method for a tuple of Callable objects to make the code more typed.